hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 4 4 3 3 1 4 1 8
-Weapons/Armour: The Ilkhan may be equipped with weapons and armour chosen from the Hobgoblin equipment list.
+Weapons/Armor: The Ilkhan may be equipped with weapons and armor chosen from the Hobgoblin equipment list.
 Skills: The Ilkhan may choose from Combat, Shooting, Strength & Speed when he gains a new skill.
 In addition, the